Strength training for children used to be frowned upon, but fortunately, those days are in the past.

 Traditionally, promoting physical activity for children has focused on cardiovascular exercise.
 However, the past few decades of research have shown that resistance training offers unique benefits.
 Strong muscles allow children to function better in everyday activities and when participating in various sports during adolescence and the teenage years.

-Beyond the muscular and performance-enhancing benefits, resistance training also offers young individuals psychological benefits like improved self-confidence and body image.
+Beyond the muscular and performance-enhancing benefits, resistance training offers young individuals psychological benefits like improved self-confidence and body image.

-Weight training programs place different demands on the body and can be perceived as a more easily accessible type of exercise.
-By regularly participating in strength training, children and adolescents can acquire the self-confidence required for a more active lifestyle and enjoy said lifestyle.
+Weight training programs place different demands on the body and are a more easily accessible form of exercise to many overweight children.
+By regularly participating in strength training, children and adolescents can acquire the self-confidence required for a more active lifestyle.
+Not to mention enjoying that lifestyle.

 Juvenile obesity is associated with increased metabolic risk, and resistance training can be part of the solution to improve muscle health and body composition.

 An old misconception argues that strength training harms the young skeleton and that children should avoid weightlifting.

 Today, the evidence clearly shows that adolescence is the most beneficial time to strengthen the bones with weight-bearing exercise.
 Lifting weights strengthens and prepares it for later in life when that added bone mineral density makes a huge difference.

 Physical exercise, including resistance training, help ensure that peak bone pass reaches optimal levels by the time the child enters adulthood.
 That’s when the skeleton becomes more resistant to manipulation through outside factors like exercise.8 Low peak bone mass is a significant risk factor for osteoporosis.
 Participating in weight-bearing activities during adolescence effectively counters this risk.